Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

 > ﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏﹏
 >
 > <sup> ✦ Strawpage has most info, so please look there before interacting with the intention to befriend me! </sup>
 >
+> <sup> ✦ As of 30th Aug 2025 — i may occasionally refer to myself by we/us.
+Reminder i am **NOT** a OSDD/DID system nor anything similar — It is purely cosmetic/for fun. </sup>
+>
 > <sup> ✦ Feel free to C+H unless im already cuddling!
 This excludes friends though. </sup>
 >